Patrick V. McNamara: Early life and career

 Patrick McNamara was born in North Weymouth, Massachusetts, to Patrick Vincent and Mary Jane (née Thynne) McNamara, who were Irish immigrants.
 The oldest of eight children, he received his early education at public schools in his native town.
 He attended the local high school for two and a half years before transferring to the Fore River Apprentice School in Quincy, where he learned the trade of pipe fitting.
 In 1916, he began working as pipe fitter and foreman at the Fore River Shipyard.
 He then played semi-professional football from 1919 to 1920.

 McNamara moved to Detroit, Michigan, where he worked as foreman of a construction crew for the Grinnell Company.
 He then married Kathleen Kennedy, with whom he had two children.
 Mary Jane (1922) and Patrick (1925).
-His wife died in 1929.
-He then married Mary Mattee in 1930.
+His wife, Kathleen, died of pneumonia on 8 March 1930 in Detroit.
+He married Mary Mattee on 3 Sept 1932 in Detroit.
 He then served as job superintendent for R.L.
 Spitzley Company (1922–1926) and general superintendent of H. Kelly Company (1926–1930).
 From 1930 to 1932, he took extension courses at the University of Michigan in Ann Arbor.
 He was maintenance foreman at a Chrysler plant (1931–1934) before joining the Donald Miller Company.
 In 1937, he became president of Pipe Fitters Local 636, a position he held until 1955.
 He also served as vice-president of the Detroit chapter of the American Federation of Labor from 1939 to 1945.

 During World War II, he served as rent director of the Office of Price Administration in Detroit from 1942 to 1945.
 He then joined the Stanley-Carter Company, where he served as superintendent of construction, customer contact man, head of labor relations, and vice-president.

 In 1946, McNamara made his first venture into politics with a successful campaign for an unexpired term on the Detroit City Council.
 He won twenty-one of the city's twenty-three wards, and served until 1947.
 From 1949 to 1955, he was a member of the Detroit Board of Education.